No more daily commutes, no more annoying colleagues and working in your pajamas. All are benefits of work-from-home job – Of course, I’m in!

 *Just to say it again: These are only average numbers to get a first idea of the potential savings.
 These will obviously vary depending on the individual situation.

-As you can see, you can easily save a couple of thousand dollars every year when you work from home.
+As you can see, you can easily save a couple of thousand dollars every year with a work-from-home job.

-Of course, there are disadvantages of remote work, too.
+Of course, there are disadvantages to a work-from-home job, too.
 Just think of the fact that your social contacts through work will be limited when you sit home alone all day.
 Or the downside that communication can be harder over the phone, especially when you have to explain complex issues.

 You can read more disadvantages of telecommunication in the linked article.